metal-stack/docs/docs/src/installation/troubleshoot.md

 #### liveliness-unknown

 For machines that are allocated by a user, the ownership has gone over to this user and as an operator you cannot access the machine anymore.
 This makes it harder to detect whether a machine is in a healthy state or not.
 Typically, all official metal-stack OS images deploy an LLDP daemon, that consistently emits alive messages.
-These messages are caught by the [metal-core](https://github.com/metal-stack/metal-core) and turned into a `Phoned Home`.
+These messages are caught by the [metal-core](https://github.com/metal-stack/metal-core) and turned into a `Phoned Home` event.
 Internally, the metal-api uses these events as an indicator to decide whether the machine is still responsive or not.

 When the LLDP daemon stopped sending packages, the reasons are identical to those of [dead machines](#liveliness-dead).
 However, it's not possible anymore to decide whether the user is responsible for reaching this state or not.